Do You Need Travel Insurance for Bali?

 Bali is a volcanic island.
 The ash pollution can sometimes reduce the quality of the air, which can cause health problems or affect pre-existing medical conditions such as asthma.
 There are some useful tips on how to protect yourself from breathing volcanic ash on the International Volcanic Health Hazard Network (IVHHN) website.

-Locals will speak Balinese, which is a language native to the island only, as well as Indonesian.
+Locals will speak Balinese, a language native to the island, as well as Indonesian.